Lowe's Companies, Inc.

 Adjusted Diluted Earnings Per Share

 Adjusted diluted earnings per share is considered a non-GAAP financial measure.
-The Company believes this non-GAAP financial measure provides useful insight for analysts and investors in understanding the comparison of operational performance for fiscal 2025 and fiscal 2024.
-Adjusted diluted earnings per share excludes the impact of certain items, further described below, not contemplated in the Company’s business outlook for fiscal 2025 and fiscal 2024.
+The Company believes this non-GAAP financial measure provides useful insight for analysts and investors in understanding the comparison of operational performance for fiscal 2026.
+Adjusted diluted earnings per share excludes the impact of a certain item, further described below.

-In fiscal 2025, the Company recognized pre-tax expenses of $321 million consisting of transaction costs and intangible asset amortization related to the acquisitions of Artisan Design Group and Foundation Building Materials (Acquisition of businesses).
+In the first quarter of fiscal 2026, the Company recognized pre-tax expenses of $96 million consisting of intangible asset amortization related to the acquisitions of Artisan Design Group and Foundation Building Materials (Acquisition of businesses).

 Pre-Tax Earnings